DrClick/psychic-succotash/README.md

 # ClassicalComposer

 This is a programming challenge for SFL.
 A client has requested the development of a composer classifier based on live-captured audio that can stream chunks of data to the model at 15, 30, or 60-second intervals, as desired.
 The input to the model will be MIDI files.
-The specific task is to binary classifier that identifies whether a streamed MIDI file was composed by any of the following composers: **Bach, Beethoven, Schubert, Brahms** or **not**.
+The specific task is to create a binary classifier that identifies whether a streamed MIDI file was composed by any of the following composers: **Bach, Beethoven, Schubert, Brahms** or **not**.

-The **final report** is available as a Jupyter notebook in `/notebooks/overview.ipynb` or as a PDF in [/notebooks/overview.pdf](/notebooks/overview.pdf)
+The **initial assessment** is available as a Jupyter notebook in [/notebooks/overview.ipynb](/notebooks/overview.ipynb) or as a PDF in [/notebooks/overview.pdf](/notebooks/overview.pdf).

 # Client Spec
-The original client spec is available in `docs/client_spec.txt`
+The original client spec is available in `docs/client_spec.txt`.

 # Development Setup